 10. It is Addictive

 Once you start taking ketamine, it is psychologically addictive.
 Once you feel the pleasant feelings, you want more.
 You build a tolerance to ketamine quickly so it takes more and more in order to get close to the same result.
 This addiction can lead to serious long term side effects including permanent cognitive disability and psychosis.
 If you suspect you or your teen is addicted to ketamine, it is important to seek treatment as soon as possible.
-For help finding treatment call us at 800-601-3889.
+For help finding treatment call us at 800-601-3889(Who Answers?).